s-p-k/misc-mirror/README.md

 	Modes:
 		rnd <dir>           # Use a random image from a dir. blur [img]          # Take a screenshot, blur it out.
-If provided, add an image on top. pixelize [img]      # Same as the abobe, but pixelize the image instead. img <img>           # Use the provided image.
+If provided, add an image on top. pixelize [img]      # Same as the above, but pixelize the image instead. img <img>           # Use the provided image.

 lockd